gopikori/ui-testbot/README.md

 Notes :-

-> Tag #END required in master as well as test cases sheet
+> Tag #END required in test cases sheet to mark end of the test cases.

+# License

+UI Test Bot is released under Apache 2.0 License.